CSTA Volunteer Spotlight: Meet Dan Blier

 Welcome to the CSTA Volunteer Spotlight series, where we celebrate the incredible individuals who dedicate their time and passion to making a difference in the CSTA community.
-Join us in recognizing and appreciating the extraordinary efforts of Dan in their role as Reflective Teachers Committee Member.
+Join us in recognizing and appreciating the extraordinary efforts of Dan Blier in his role as Reflective Teachers Committee Member.

 What inspired you to volunteer your time with CSTA?
 How has this experience impacted you?